-Autumn leaves are finally kicking in, and the city is full of tourists from different parts of Japan and the world looking forward to seeing the foliage in the midst of the color change in beautiful gardens, temples, shrines, and streets.
+Autumn leaves are finally kicking in and the city is full of tourists from different parts of Japan and the world looking forward to seeing the foliage in the midst of colorful change in wonderful gardens, temples, shrines and streets.

 Today we had guests from Malaysia, Singapore, China and Australia.

-Seated beside them, an Australian family of three that the parents came to Japan on business and took some days off to enjoy Tokyo, Hakone, Kyoto, Kobe, Hiroshima, and Nagoya with their daughter.
-Then, our Maiko-san and we also welcomed a couple from Beijing and another group from Malaysia and China.
+Seated beside them, an Australian family of three that the parents came to Japan on business and took some days off to enjoy Tokyo, Hakone, Kyoto, Kobe, Hiroshima and Nagoya with their daughter.
+Then, we and our Maiko-san also welcomed a couple from Beijing and another group from Malaysia and China.

 Accomplishing a dream

-Originally from Chiba (40 kilometers from Tokyo), Fukune-san was ten years old when she watched a TV program about geisha word.
-She had been thinking about it for a while, dreaming about it, and four years later, on one Monday, she just came to Kyoto and had to do it.
+Originally from Chiba (40 kilometers from Tokyo), Fukune-san was 10 years old when she watched a TV program about geisha word.
+She had been thinking about it for a while, dreaming about it, and 4 years later, on one Monday, she just came to Kyoto and had to do it.
 Now she is in the final year as an apprentice geisha (next year she will become a professional geisha).
-Her life is daily endless lessons in history, traditional music, dance, and tea ceremony, and countless hours in front of the mirror painting her face chalk white and her lips red.
-Since she goes through a lot of hard training, she only has two relaxing days a month.
-One these days she likes shopping and goes to a cinema.
+Her life is basically daily endless lessons in history, traditional music, dance and tea ceremony, and countless hours in front of the mirror painting her face chalk white and her lips red.
+Since she goes through a lot of hard training, she only have 2 resting days a month.
+One these days she likes shopping and go to cinema.

 Such a lovely girl!

-After a conversation with maiko, it’s time to challenge yourself to a drinking game called Konpira Fune Fune.
-This is a variation of “Rock, Paper, Scissors.”
+After conversation with maiko it’s time to challenge yourself to a drinking game called Konpira Fune Fune.
+This is a varation of “Rock, Paper, Scissors”.
 Playing on a little table with a bowl, the players take turns to take away the bowl in rhythm to the “Konpira Fune Fune” song.
-If the bowl isn’t here when it’s your turns show the rock (a fist) and if the bowl is here show the paper (keep your hand flat).
-Only you need to do is distracted your partner and take care not to be distracted by theirs.
-Although it seems complicated, it’s amusing!
+If the bowl isn’t here when its your turns show the rock (a fist) and if the bowl is here show the paper (keep your hand flat).
+Only you need to do is distracted your partner and take care to not be distracted by their.
+Although its seems difficult, its extremely funny!

 The person who makes a mistake loses.
-If you fail, maiko-san will serve beer or tea, and you need to gulp the drink down.
+If you lose, maiko-san will serve beer or tea and you need to gulp the drink down.
 But, if you win, our staff will take a picture of you with and maiko-san.
-Since it’s an Instax camera, you can immediately get a printed photo and take home as a memento of your adventures in Japan.
+Since it’s a instax camera, you can immediately get a printed photo and take home as memento of your adventures in Japan.

 See you soon!